Daniel-KM/Omeka-S-module-Vips/README.md

 sudo dnf install vips-tools
 ```

-Recommanded version is 8.10 or higher.
+Recommended version is 8.10 or higher.
 Versions prior to 8.4 have not been
 tested.
 8.16 or higher supports jpeg2000.

 #### As standard php extension with jcupitt/vips v1 (php-vips)